sysprog21/mergesort-concurrent/README.md

 ```

 # Licensing
-`merge-sort-list` is freely redistributable under the two-clause BSD License.
+`mergesort-concurrent` is freely redistributable under the two-clause BSD License.
 Use of this source code is governed by a BSD-style license that can be found
 in the `LICENSE` file.